top of page

 Mixed age learning is a new concept to many families and differs from the traditional model of learning among peers of the same age.
 However, mixed-age learning has been shown to have many benefits for children of all ages.
 Competiton is largely eliminated in a mixed-age environment, leading to increased self-esteem and self-efficacy.
 The pace of mixed-age learning is highly individualized and children are recognized for their unique abilities and contributions.
 Mixed-age learning allows older children to mentor younger children, increasing their competence while giving younger children a sense of belonging.
 Mixed-age environments do have some challenges, which can be overcome with the careful attention of teachers.
 These include ensuring that each child (particularly older learners) is meeting their potential and monitoring the confidence levels of younger learners.
 Overall, mixed-age learning environments have been shown to be both socially and academically beneficial to learners of all ages.

-Is learning outside safe?
+Is year-round learning time in the outdoors safe?

 FriendsPlay-54.jpg